apersongithub/Duolingo-Unlimited-Hearts/README.md

     - Yes, this script changes only **two lines** of code which are only responsible for hearts.
 - Is this all free?
     - Yes but you can support me but clicking on the extension.
+- How do I do this on my iPhone or Android device?
+    - There are plenty of modded APKs and IPAs out there that allows you to get premium for free.
+Do some reasearch.
+    - Another option is using kiwi browser for android or orion browser for iphone to install the extension.
+      - I haven't tested this and won't maintain it for those browsers if it works or not.
 ### Dev FAQ:
 - Why is the modified app-*.js obfuscated?
     - The original app-*.js is obfuscated there is nothing I can do about this.
 Everything else is open source.